Xinyu-Wang99/at-risk-students-case-study/README.md

 > **At-risk Student = Final Grade (G3) ≤ 12**

-This converts the original regression task into a binary classification problem, allowing earlier identification of students who may require additional academic support.
+The new target converts the original regression task into a binary classification problem, allowing earlier identification of students who may require additional academic support.

 **Source**